 SHOP MEN'S SHOES SHOP WOMEN'S SHOES

-Correct Toes also works great in combination with other natural footgear, including Injinji toe socks, Tuli's heel cups, and Pedag metatarsal pads or Strutz foot pads, for synergistic foot health benefits and for enhancing foot comfort.
+Correct Toes also works great in combination with other natural footgear, including Injinji toe socks, Pedag metatarsal pads, Naboso insoles, Tuli's heel cups, and BlackBoard training tools, for synergistic foot health benefits or for enhancing foot comfort.
 Using the full suite of natural footgear can help accelerate the foot and toe rehabilitation process and help you build your strongest, most resilient foot.

-SHOP INJINJI TOE SOCKS SHOP TULI'S HEEL CUPS SHOP METATARSAL PADS
+SHOP INJINJI TOE SOCKS SHOP PEDAG MET PADS SHOP NABOSO INSOLES SHOP TULI'S HEEL CUPS SHOP BLACKBOARD TRAINING TOOLS

 9. Correct Toes Comes with a 30-Day Money-Back Guarantee